edrubin/EC524W25/projects/project-000/README.md

 ## Get to work

-4. Estimate several (at least three) predictive models (i.e., 3+ different regressions) of `SalePrice` using the training data.
+4. Estimate several (at least three) predictive models of `SalePrice` using the training data.
    - You're in charge here, do whatever you think will achieve the goal of **good out-of-sample predictions**—interactions, polynomials, lots of variables, *etc.*
    - **Important:** You will need a way to "deal with" missing values (`NA`s)—*and* you will need to apply this strategy in both the training and in the testing datasets.
    - *Another hint:* You probably don't want to use `Id` when fitting your model.